 My Kebaya shirt – a journey where novelty meets sublime beauty

-Having grown up in a Peranakan household, I have always been intrigued by the beauty of the kebaya.
-It is not just about how – when matched with a traditional floral sarong – the entire ensemble is wearable art, one that gives a veritable statement on the opulent cultural heritage of the Nyonyas.
+Having grown up in a Chinese Peranakan household, I have always been intrigued by the beauty of the kebaya.
+It is not just about how the entire ensemble – when matched with a traditional floral sarong is wearable art, one that gives a veritable statement on the opulent cultural heritage of the Nyonyas.

 There is also such enchanting craftsmanship that goes into designing the resplendent embroidery masterpieces – all traditionally done by hand.
-Whether it be the colourful flowers or the intricate perched peacocks or the golden fishes swimming in a coral garden, each motif contributes to an amazing set of kaleidoscopic shades.
+Whether they are colourful flowers, intricate perched peacocks or golden fishes swimming in a coral garden, each motif contributes to an amazing set of kaleidoscopic shades.

-Well, I recently had an opportunity to take a journey to celebrate this splendour of the Nyonya kebaya textile in a novel way to transcend even gender boundaries.
+Well, I recently had an opportunity to take a journey to celebrate the gossamer-like Nyonya kebaya textile in a novel way to transcend even gender boundaries.
 It was premised on one simple question.
-Can I use kebaya material of the very same kind as used by Nyonyas for their blouses to craft a shirt of equally stunning measure?
-One that a man would be proud to wear without feeling emasculated.
+Can I use kebaya material of the very same kind used by Nyonyas for their blouses to craft a shirt of equally stunning measure, one that a man would be proud to wear without feeling emasculated?

-I felt almost certain this must be a simple task.
+I felt almost certain this would be a simple task.
 But if this was so, why have men not done this before?
-To date, I have yet to come across any shop selling a shirt made of kebaya cloth or seen any man standing tall dressed in one.
+To date, I have yet to come across a shop selling a shirt made of kebaya material or seen any man standing tall dressed in one.

 Thus, I set out to ascertain for myself if this could indeed be possible.
 All I needed was to select the colours preferred by men, find a good tailor and collaborate with him in designing a veritable masterpiece.

-I began by looking for the right material.
-I ended up in where else but the bustling Jual Murah bazaar at George Town’s Chowrasta marketplace, and was surprised to see the material already being used for ready-made kebaya blouses.
-Enquiring around, I very soon came across a shop that had what I was looking for.
-There were about a dozen varieties on offer, with colours ranging from bright lemon yellow to a soft pastel shades of lavender to even raw cyan.
+I began looking for the right material.
+Where else did I end up but at the bustling Jual Murah bazaar at George Town’s Chowrasta marketplace?
+I saw many ready-made kebaya blouses; however, I could not spot any "untailored" materials.
+Not discouraged, I enquiring around and soon came across only one shop that had what I was looking for.
+There were about a dozen varieties on offer, with colours ranging from bright lemon yellow to soft pastel shades of lavender to even raw cyan.

 I stood for more that half an hour mulling over the choices.
-Finally, I decided to go with a black base cloth that had bright golden goldfish motifs.
+Finally, I decided to go with a black-base material that had beautiful goldfishes.

-I took the material home to marvel over its elaborate motifs and to start work on the shirt.
+I took the material home to marvel over its elaborate motifs and soon approached my tailor to start work on the shirt.

-But to my horror I soon discovered a problem.
+To my horror I soon discovered a problem.
 The front of the kebaya tapered into a ‘V’ shape at the bottom when what I needed was a flat end at right angles.
 Cutting the shirt straight at the bottom meant that I would be chopping off much of the embroidery.
-To make it even more ponderous, half way across the front the needlework of the design switches to face the reverse.
+To make it even more ponderous, half way across the front, the needlework of the design switched to face the reverse.
 Women would fold this part out to form the collar and fasten both sides of the blouse together with a set of kerongsang (brooches).

 © All rights reserved